TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/appendix.rst

 feature of the Unix shells.

-This file is only read in interactive sessions, not when Python reads commands from a script, and not when :file:`/dev/tty` is given as the explicit source of commands (which otherwise behaves like an interactive session).
+This file is only read in interactive sessions, not when Python reads commands kutoka a script, and not when :file:`/dev/tty` is given as the explicit source of commands (which otherwise behaves like an interactive session).
 It is executed in the same namespace where interactive commands are executed, so that objects that it defines or imports can be used without qualification in the interactive session.
 You can also change the prompts ``sys.ps1`` and ``sys.ps2`` in this file.

-If you want to read an additional start-up file from the current directory, you can program this in the global start-up file using code like ``if os.path.isfile('.pythonrc.py'): exec(open('.pythonrc.py').read())``.
+If you want to read an additional start-up file kutoka the current directory, you can program this in the global start-up file using code like ``if os.path.isfile('.pythonrc.py'): exec(open('.pythonrc.py').read())``.
 If you want to use the startup file in a script, you must do this explicitly in the script::

-   import os
+   agiza os
    filename = os.environ.get('PYTHONSTARTUP')
    if filename and os.path.isfile(filename):
        with open(filename) as fobj: